Kitchen Divas

 Ingredients

-Ingredients needed to make bacon spinach artichoke dip on a counter top.
+Ingredients to make cold spinach dip on the table before mixing.

-• Onion and garlic: These aromatics cook up to give this recipe a solid foundation.
+• Onion and garlic: These aromatics cook up to give this cold spinach dip recipe a solid foundation.

-• Artichoke hearts: Used the canned artichokes in water.
-Avoid those in oil or a marinade.
+• Artichoke hearts: Used canned artichokes in water. and avoid those in oil or a marinade.
+Hearts of palm make a great substitution.
+Try our artichoke and spinach chicken for dinner.

 Variations